Clinton – Morris and Clinton Township

 Description: The Wolfe family is of German descent & arrived in the county in the early 1800s.
-George Wolf was the first postmaster & held the office until the late-1850s.
+George Wolf was the first postmaster & held the office until the late 1850s.
 Simon Bonnet was his only known successor.
 The office was listed as Wolf in postal records.
 Union Grove Cemetery was established around 1823 and the original Disciple log church was built in 1832 on land owned by Nathaniel Ross (1794 – 1882) and Sarah (Hair) Ross (1794 – 1868).
 They got married in 1817, moved to Ohio from Greene County, Pennsylvania, and had 8 children.
 A wood frame church replaced the log structure in 1841 and there was a school on the south side of Hopewell Rd east of the GPS coordinates.
 After surviving the “Burlington Storm” in May of 1825, a destructive tornado that caused much damage to the Ross farm & countless others in the state, another tornado swept through the area on September 2, 1845.
 One of the Ross daughters, Rachel Ann (1822 – 1845), was instantly killed by a falling log.
 Some of the houses & farm buildings near the GPS coordinates date back to the town’s postal days.
 Nathaniel & Sarah Ross, along with Rachel Ann & other relatives, were buried in Union Grove Cemetery.
 There are over 80 known Wolfe family members buried in the cemetery & many more scattered throughout the county.

 Centerburg, OH (1834 – present farming, mill, & railroad town at the geographical center of Ohio)

 Classification: historic town